Black-American anthropology: Linguistic anthropology

 Discussing the classification of Ebonics as a dialect of English, Pullum states, "Dialects and languages are in fact the same kinds of thing.
 "Dialect" does not mean a marginal, archaic, rustic, or degraded mode of speech.
 Linguists never say things like "That is just a dialect, not a language."
 Rather, they refer to one language as a dialect of another.
 The claim that Tosk is a dialect of Albanian is a classificatory claim, like saying that the white-tailed deer is a kind of deer.
 It is not some kind of put-down of Tosk speakers."

 Noting that in particular that Ebonics bears a close connection to Early Modern English, Pullum states, "This is not an insulting or demeaning thing to say about AAVE.
 It merely places it in a linguistic classification that unites the language of Shakespeare and the language of the Oakland ghetto very closely compared to languages in other families or in other parts of the Germanic family."

 One such example is the use of 'ax' in Ebonics, as Stanford University linguist John R. Rickford affirms, "Sheidlower says you can trace "ax" back to the eighth century.
 The pronunciation derives from the Old English verb "acsian."
 Chaucer used "ax."
 It's in the first complete English translation of the Bible (the Coverdale Bible): "'Axe and it shall be given.'"

 Another such example is the use of double negatives, as "it's only since the eighteenth century that we became loath to use double negatives in this way …and to consider it wrong and illogical.
 Before then, speakers were using double negatives illogically daily (and probably twice on Sundays), from Chaucer to Shakespeare and many others."

 "[t]he origin of [Ebonics] is unknown.
-Linguists are currently embroiled in the "creolist/anglicist" controversy concerning whether AAL originated as a creole formed on plantations, a working-class speech variety based off of the language of plantation overseers, a mixture of the two… (Thomas 2007)."
+Linguists are currently embroiled in the "creolist/anglicist" controversy concerning whether AAL originated as a creole formed on plantations, a working-class speech variety based on the language of plantation overseers, a mixture of the two… (Thomas 2007)."